Task-Based Garage Lighting: UFO vs. Linear vs. Hex

 Wrapping Up: Your Fixture Decision Framework

-Choosing the right light is about defining your primary use case first.
-There is no single "best" fixture, only the best fixture for your ceiling, your tasks, and your desired outcome.
+Choosing the right light starts with defining your primary use case.
+There is no single "best" fixture—only the best fixture for your ceiling, your tasks, and the way you like to work.

 Feature UFO High Bay Linear Fixture Hexagon Grid

-Light Distribution Concentrated Cone Wide & Even Diffuse & Shadowless
+Light Distribution Concentrated cone Wide & even Diffuse & low-shadow

-Primary Weakness Creates harsh glare in low ceilings Can create parallel shadows Higher cost, complex install
+Primary Weakness Can create harsh glare in low ceilings Can create parallel shadows if poorly placed Higher cost, more complex install

 By investing in a task-appropriate lighting system, you create a safer, more efficient, and more enjoyable workspace.
-Stop letting poor lighting dictate the quality of your work.
-Analyze your needs, choose the right tool for the job, and see your projects in a new, better light.
+Analyze your needs, sketch your layout, sanity-check with simple measurements, and choose the right mix of fixtures for the job.

 Frequently Asked Questions (FAQ)